Baqend/guide/src/index.md

 The Baqend SDK internally tracks the state of all living entity instances and their attributes.
 If an attribute of an entity is changed, the entity will be marked as dirty.
 Only dirty entities will be send back to the Baqend while calling `save()` or `update()`.
 Also the collections and embedded objects of an entity will be tracked the same way and mark the owning entity as dirty on modifications.
+The big advantage of this dirty tracking is that when you apply deep saving to persist object graphs, only those objects that were actually changed are transferred.
+This saves performance and bandwidth.
 ```js
 DB.Todo.load('Todo1').then(function(todo) {
   todo.save(); //will not perform a Baqend request since the object is not dirty